top of page

 Every dancers strives to improve their arches.
 Whether it is pointing your toe during a develope or going en pointe, there are a few key things you need to consider.
 Overall, the most important thing to do first is determine where your limitations lie so that you can focus on the area that needs the most work.

-So let's look at the 3 main components to improving your arch height:
+Now, let's look at the 3 main components to improving your arches:

 1. MOBILITY